ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 A per-ELF file marking scheme permits a coarse way of reasoning about compatibility.

+* All reasoning about compatibility is done using the `Core Information`_.
+  This permits an ELF file using the ``.note.gnu.property`` ELF marking to be compared to an ELF file using the ``.note.AARCH64-PAUTH-ABI-tag`` ELF marking.

+* If an ELF file contains multiple ELF markings of the `Core Information`_, for example it contains both a ``.note.gnu.property`` section and a ``.note.AARCH64-PAUTH-ABI-tag`` section, then all must encode the same `Core Information`_.

-* The absence of a ``.note.AARCH64-PAUTH-ABI-tag`` section means no information on how pointers are signed is available for this ELF file.
+* The absence of any ELF marking means no information on how pointers are signed is available for this ELF file.
+When used in combination with ELF files that contain ELF marking, then by default the file is assigned the (``platform identifer``, ``version number``) of (0,0).
+  Implementations may use additional information supplementary to the ELF file, such as linker command-line options, to provide an implementation defined `Core Information`_ for ELF files with no ELF marking.

-* The presence of a ``.note.AARCH64-PAUTH-ABI-tag`` means that, if the file contains pointers, they were signed in a compatible way with the default signing rules for tuple (platform id, version number).
+* The presence of ELF marking means that, if the file contains pointers, they were signed in a compatible way with the schema identified in the (platform identifier, version number). `Core Information`_.

+* A combination of `Core Information`_ from two ELF files is successful if the ``platform identifier`` values match and the ``version numbers`` values match.
+All other combinations are unsuccessful.

-* The result of a successful combination of ``.note.AArch64-PAUTH-ABI-tag`` sections is a single ``.note.AArch64-PAUTH-ABI-tag`` section containing the (platform id, version number) tuple.
-The result of an unsuccesful combination must be either a single ``.note.AArch64-PAUTH-ABI-tag`` section containing a platform id with value Invalid, or no ``.note.AArch64-PAUTH-ABI-tag`` section written to the output file.
+* The result of a successful combination of `Core Information`_ is a single ELF Marking containing the `Core Information`_.
+The result of an unsuccesful combination must be either a single ELF marking with (``platform identifer``, ``version number``) of (0,0), or no ELF marking is written to the output file.

-* The static linker may fault the combination of relocatable objects that contain ``.note.AARCH64-PAUTH-ABI-tag`` sections with incompatible (platform id, version number) tuples.
+* The static linker may choose to fault the unsuccessful combination of `Core Information`_.

 * A dynamic loader may disable pointer authentication, or fault the program with an error message, in case it encounters an incompatible ELF file.
-A file is incompatible with the loader in any of the following cases:
+A dynamic loader may consider the ELF file to be incompatible with the PAuthABI in any of the following cases:

-  * If section ``.note.AARCH64-PAUTH-ABI-tag`` is missing.
+  * If no ELF marking is present.

-  * If the (platform id, version number) tuple is not recognized.
+  * If the (platform identifier, version number) from the `Core Information`_ is not recognized by the loader.

-  * If the platform id is Invalid.
+  * If the platform identifier from the `Core Information`_ is the reserved Invalid value 0.

-The combination of relocatable objects with ``.note.AARCH64-PAUTH-ABI-tag`` and relocatable objects without a ``.note.AARCH64-PAUTH-ABI-tag`` is not defined by this ABI.

 Platforms may replace the base compatibility model with a platform-specific model.